 The College of Health Sciences and Professions is leading three broad, collaborative efforts:

-- Ohio Alliance for Innovation in Population Health (OAIPH): This alliance represents a statewide collaboration that brings together diverse resources of the many partners to promote detailed, rigorous attention to issues surrounding opioid abuse.
+- OHIO Alliance for Population Health (OAPH): This alliance represents a statewide collaboration that brings together diverse resources of the many partners to promote detailed, rigorous attention to issues surrounding opioid abuse.

 - Ohio River Valley Addiction Research Consortium: Northern Kentucky University has led the development of this new consortium focusing on addiction research across the Ohio River Valley region.
 CHSP recently agreed to join Northern Kentucky in the leadership of the development of the consortium.
 Ohio University will also host the next research conference of the consortium later this spring as a way to showcase opioid abuse research and intervention programming across the region.

 - Appalachian Public Health Collaborative Effort: CHSP reached out to the College of Public Health at East Tennessee State University (ETSU) to mutually address a variety of public health issues including opioid abuse throughout the Appalachian region.
 ETSU is already conducting research in southeast Ohio so this is a logical connection for us as a collaborative partner with strong community connections.